directus-labs/guest-authoring/copy-this-template-directory/index.md

 Everything is set to fully automatic two-way sync.
 You can try it by adding items in Directus and adding events in the Calendar.

-You can check logs in the Directus Flows
+You can check logs in the log panel for each of  Directus Flows.
+And you can check spreadsheet `log` sheet.

 Feel free to send me a message if you know how to improve this project.